ePages-de/epages-devportal/_posts/2018/2018-03-08-why-your-first-meaningful-paint-matters.md

 The answer is easy: The way how web browsers load web fonts differs.
 Some of them use FOIT (Flash of invisible text), and others use FOUT (Flash of unstyled text).
 This leads to different loading behaviors.
-But don't worry, there are also some techniques to improve these behaviors.
+But don't worry, there are also some techniques to improve these behaviors:

 * Use SVGs instead of icon fonts to reduce loading time and to avoid FOIT.
 * Improve your performance by using ``rel="preload"`` in the link tag to fetch your font in a faster way.